ashok777/string-registry-service/README.md

 		}
 		]

-	3. Error in user input will result in a standard error response; the following request has an incorrect url
+	3. Any error in user input will result in a standard error response; the following request has an incorrect url

 		GET /strings/ddd/489